THE OPSREY HOUSE

 Design Team: Chris Moulder, AIA; Ethan Moulder, Ben Weisbeck

-The exterior of the home will be a mix of vertical grey and horizontal brown siding to break up the mass of the house and highlight the structure’s unique shape.
-Covered decks and patios expand the living space and a gable over the center can be construed as the osprey’s head and beak.
-The home’s roof will be metal to match the already completed barndomium.
-Foundation work was completed in the fall of 2023 and we look forward to this project “taking flight” as construction begins in earnest in 2024.
+The exterior of the home will feature a mix of vertical grey and horizontal brown siding, breaking up the mass of the house and highlighting its unique shape.
+Covered decks and patios will expand the living space, and a gable over the center can be interpreted as the osprey’s head and beak.
+The home will have a metal roof to match the already completed barndominium.
+Foundation work was completed in the fall of 2023, and we look forward to this project “taking flight” as construction continues in 2024.

 Next